9 Crucial Steps to Alzheimer’s Planning

 2. Evidence of legal capacity.
 This is established by your signature when you voluntarily and knowingly sign the HCPOA;

 3. The signatures of two adults over 18 who witness you signing the document.
-These witnesses cannot be the agents, relatives, or heirs who are authorized by the document to be directly involved in your healthcare decision-making.
+These witnesses cannot be agents, relatives, or heirs authorized by the document to be directly involved in your healthcare decision-making.

-It is crucial that Alzheimer’s dementia patients always sign these documents as soon as possible following diagnosis because when the disease can and will fully strike, and the person will be unable to legally create and sign the document.
-If one takes too long to sign his/her documents and he/she loses the capacity to create the HCPOA, a guardianship proceeding in the courts will be necessary, costing significantly more time and money for the family and always this: A HCPOA can be revoked and/or amended at any time by the signator prior to a loss of mental competency.
+Alzheimer’s dementia patients must always sign these documents as soon as possible following diagnosis because when the disease can and will fully strike, the person will be unable to legally create and sign the document.
+If one takes too long to sign his/her documents and he/she lose the capacity to create the HCPOA, a guardianship proceeding in the courts will be necessary, costing significantly more time and money for the family, and always this: A HCPOA can be revoked and/or amended at any time by the signer before a loss of mental competency.

 ALWAYS REMEMBER: Spouses and children are not, by NJ Law, permitted to make health care decisions on your behalf just because they are related to you.
-You MUST create and sign a written HCPOA if you wish them to have such decision-making power(s).
+You MUST create and sign a written HCPOA if you wish to grant them such decision-making power(s).

 Why Having a Living Will and Advanced Medical Directive in NJ is Important

-A living will is similar to a HCPOA.
+A living will is similar to an HCPOA.
 It states your wishes and intent regarding end-of-life treatment and decision-making.
 Many individuals have a strong opinion about how they wish to be treated should they become terminally ill and/or terminally unconscious.
 Some prefer life-sustaining treatment, while others do not.
-It is important you dictate your wishes in a written Living Will.
-In order for a doctor to honor your end of life decision(s), New Jersey law requires clear and convincing evidence that authorizes such decisions.
-There is no better way to do this than by having in place a signed living will.
+You must dictate your wishes in a written Living Will.
+For a doctor to honor your end-of-life decision(s), New Jersey law requires clear and convincing evidence that authorizes such decisions.
+There is no better way to do this than by having a signed living will.

-Discussing your wishes with family members and those close to you is something that is extremely important.
-While a written living will is clear and convincing evidence of your intentions and reduces the possibility that family members may dispute the document if the time comes where there is a true “life or death” situation.
+Discussing your wishes with family members and those close to you is extremely important.
+While a written living will is clear and convincing evidence of your intentions, it reduces the possibility that family members may dispute the document if the time comes when there is a true “life or death” situation.
 Obviously, the last thing anyone wants is for their loved ones to be fighting while they are in such a fragile situation.

-If what I said causes you concern, then please call Fredrick P. Niemann, Esq., an experienced Elder Law Attorney today to discuss your questions regarding a HCPOA or Living Will.
-Once you understand your options and have made a decision that is right for you, you can move to drafting the document that fits your needs while at the same time discussing your wishes with family members.
-You can reach Fred toll-free at (855) 376-5291 or by email at fniemann@hnlawfirm.com.
+If what I said concerns you, please call Fredrick P. Niemann, Esq., an experienced Elder Law Attorney, today to discuss your questions regarding an HCPOA or Living Will.
+Once you understand your options and have made a decision that is right for you, you can draft the document that meets your needs while discussing your wishes with family members.
+You can reach Fred at (732) 863-9900 or by email at fniemann@hnlawfirm.com.

 Understanding the language of a financial power of attorney (POA) is important before you sign the document.
 You should clearly understand the effect of signing a financial POA.
 Always remember, the POA can be revoked by you or changed at any time prior to death or loss of mental capacity.
 NJ Law requires the following for all financial POAs: